hadyrashwan/golang-for-node-devs/README.md

    ```shell
    npm run dev
    ```
-4. The frontend will start and be accessible at url mentioned in the console.
+4. The frontend will start and be accessible at URL mentioned in the console.

 ## Deploying to Netlify